gbmetzner/gbmetzner.github.io/_posts/2015/2015-03-05-Testing-Multiple-DB-Gatling.md

 }
 {% endhighlight %}

+This class is our test class.
+That's where we configure the test's scenarios.
+It's a little bit simple but we can do interesting things using Gatling.
+It's nice to read the documentation, I'm doing it.

-To test just start our [Multiple DB application]({% post_url 2015/2015-01-24-Multiple-DB %}) and run --test-- on activator console.
+To test just start our [Multiple DB application]({% post_url 2015/2015-01-24-Multiple-DB %}).
+After that, in the __gatling-multidb__ directory type __activator__ and after type __test__.
+When it's finished we can check a very nice chart about our tests just typing
+__lastReport__ on terminal.

+You can check out this source code [here](https://github.com/gbmetzner/test-multipledb)

+That's all folks!

+I hope I could help.

+If you have questions let me know.